Christendom: Renaissance innovations

 During the Renaissance, great advances occurred in geography, astronomy, chemistry, physics, math, manufacturing, and engineering.
 The rediscovery of ancient scientific texts was accelerated after the Fall of Constantinople, and the invention of printing which would democratize learning and allow a faster propagation of new ideas.
 Renaissance technology is the set of artifacts and customs, spanning roughly the 14th through the 16th century.
 The era is marked by such profound technical advancements like the printing press, linear perspectivity, patent law, double shell domes or Bastion fortresses.
 Draw-books of the Renaissance artist-engineers such as Taccola and Leonardo da Vinci give a deep insight into the mechanical technology then known and applied.

 Renaissance science spawned the Scientific Revolution; science and technology began a cycle of mutual advancement.
 The Scientific Renaissance was the early phase of the Scientific Revolution.
 In the two-phase model of early modern science: a Scientific Renaissance of the 15th and 16th centuries, focused on the restoration of the natural knowledge of the ancients; and a Scientific Revolution of the 17th century, when scientists shifted from recovery to innovation.
 Some scholars and historians attributes Christianity to having contributed to the rise of the Scientific Revolution.

+Professor Noah J Efron says that "Generations of historians and sociologists have discovered many ways in which Christians, Christian beliefs, and Christian institutions played crucial roles in fashioning the tenets, methods, and institutions of what in time became modern science.
+They found that some forms of Christianity provided the motivation to study nature systematically..."
+Virtually all modern scholars and historians agree that Christianity moved many early-modern intellectuals to study nature systematically.